CSRidentity.com

 Insufficient funding:

-Palliative care services often struggle with inadequate
+Palliative care services often struggle with inadequate funding,

-access essential resources, and expand services.
+resources, and expand services.

 Lack of access to funding mechanisms:

-Palliative care initiatives face difficulties accessing
+Palliative care initiatives face difficulties accessing traditional

-traditional funding mechanisms, requiring innovative fundraising
+funding mechanisms, requiring innovative fundraising strategies

-strategies to sustain and expand services.
+to sustain and expand services.

 High out-of-pocket expenditures:

-Patients and families may face high costs for palliative
+Patients and families may face high costs for palliative care services,

-care services, creating a financial burden.
+creating a financial burden.

 2. Workforce and Training: